neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 --offer some degree of FP either in the core language or through open-source extensions.

 It is also critical to keep in mind that it isn't a zero-sum game among FP and other paradigms.
-In fact, the fundamental academic premise of Scala is that OO and FP can not only coexist but complement to produce an ideal language offering the best of both.
+In fact, the fundamental academic premise of Scala is that OO and FP can not only coexist but complement each other to produce an ideal language offering the best of both.
 Similarly, FP can complement other paradigms like the imperative, procedural philosophy that drives [Go](/tags/go) programming.